Skip to main content

 Cervical cancer is a slow-developing cancer that starts in the cells of the cervix.
 Most cervical cancers arise in the squamocolumnar junction between the endocervix and ectocervix.1 Some early symptoms of cervical cancer may include pelvic pain and vaginal bleeding after sex or between menstrual cycles.
 Once the cancer has spread from the cervix to other parts of the body, symptoms such as abdominal pain, painful urination, or painful bowel movements may occur.2

-The majority of cervical cancers are caused by long-term infections with high-risk types of human papillomavirus (HPV), primarily HPV 16 and HPV 18.3 Women with high-risk HPV infections are more likely to develop cervical cancer if they are immunocompromised or are taking immunosuppressants.
-Other risk factors for cervical cancer include smoking, obesity, the use of oral contraceptives, and giving birth to many children.4 Pap tests can detect the precancerous lesions caused by HPV,5 but more early detection methods for cervical cancer are needed.
+The majority of cervical cancers are caused by persistent infections with high-risk types of human papillomavirus (HPV), primarily HPV 16 and HPV 18.3 Women with high-risk HPV infections are more likely to develop cervical cancer if they are immunocompromised or are taking immunosuppressants.
+Other risk factors for cervical cancer include smoking, obesity, the use of oral contraceptives, and giving birth to many children.4 A small but clinically important proportion of cervical cancers, generally estimated to include about 5% to 11% of cases, are not associated with HPV infection and instead arise as biologically distinct tumor subtypes with unique molecular features and clinical behavior.5

 NIH Research Highlight